Approximations of countably-infinite linear programs over bounded measure spaces: Concluding remarks

 \section{Concluding remarks}

 In this paper, we present results on the approximation of countably infinite linear programs defined over bounded measure spaces.
-The approximations are linear programs defined over finite-dimensional subspaces of the original (infinite-dimensional) space, (i.e., we go from $\ell^1$ to its subspace $\{\rho\in\ell^1:\rho(x)=0, \, \forall x\not\in\s_r\}$), and are accompanied by bounds on the approximation error incurred.
-The convergence properties of our approximations mean that any desired error tolerance may be achieved through our approach by picking large enough truncations.
+The approximations are linear programs defined over finite-dimensional subspaces of the original infinite-dimensional space (i.e.\ we go from $\ell^1$ to its subspace $\{\rho\in\ell^1:\rho(x)=0, \, \forall x\not\in{\x_r}\}$), and are accompanied by bounds on the approximation error incurred.
+The convergence properties of our approximations ensure that any desired error tolerance may be achieved by picking a large enough truncation $\x_r$.

 We presented two approaches.
-Scheme A yields error controlled approximations of the optimal values and uncontrolled approximations of the optimal points and their images.
-Scheme B yields controlled approximations of the minimal point (should it exist) and its image.
-The error control of Scheme B comes at a computational price: it entails solving a potentially large number of LPs, instead of a single one in Scheme A. Because each point-wise bound can be calculated independently, it is straightforward to parallelise their computation and mitigate this additional computational cost.
+Scheme A yields error-controlled approximations of the optimal values and uncontrolled approximations of the optimal points and their images.
+Scheme B yields error-controlled approximations of the minimal point (should it exist) and its image.
+The error control of Scheme B comes at a computational price: it entails solving a potentially large number of LPs, instead of one or two as in Scheme A. Yet, because each point-wise bound is calculated independently, it is straightforward to parallelise their computation and mitigate this additional computational cost.